On the Complexity of Winner Determination and Strategic Control in Conditional Approval Voting: Winner Determination

 On the other hand, if $I_j$ has an in-neighbor (it can have only one by our assumptions), say $I_k\in I$, we set $C_{ij}$ equal to the disjunction of all combinations of outcomes on issues $I_j$ and $I_k$ that dissatisfy voter $i$ with respect to $I_j$.
 To illustrate this construction, we describe an example with $4$ voters, $2$ issues $I=\{I_k,I_j\}$ and for every voter $i,$ $G_i=\{I,\{I_k,I_j\}\}$.
 The preferences for issue $I_j$ are shown in Table \ref{tab:pred}.
 Namely, for $i=1,2,3,4$, the first cell in the $i$-th row depicts $B_i^j$ from which $C_{ij}$ can be obtained as the disjunction of the ticked expressions in the remaining of the $i$-th row.

-\begin{claim} Considering an outcome $(s_1,\dots, s_m)$ for the issues and the corresponding assignment to the variables, voter $i$ is dissatisfied with $I_j$ if and only if the formula $C_{ij}$ is true. \end{claim}
+\begin{claim} For an outcome $(s_1,\dots, s_m)$ of the issues and the corresponding assignment to the boolean variables $x_1,\dots, x_m$, voter $i$ is dissatisfied with $I_j$ if and only if the formula $C_{ij}$ is true. \end{claim}

 The constructed formula $C_{ij}$ is in DNF.
 To continue, we will need to make a conversion to CNF, which is easy to do given its small size as per the following lemma.
-Its proof (based on a case analysis), along with some proofs of subsequent results have been omitted due to space constraints.

 \begin{lemma} The formula $C_{ij}$ for each voter $i\in V$, and each issue $I_j\in I$, can be written in CNF with at most 2 clauses, and where each clause contains at most 2 literals. \end{lemma}